Ernesto Tomasini: Stage

-Having made some early experiments in the late '90s with a production called The Other Woman, in 2002 Tomasini started to create (in various capacities) his own shows and first attracted attention with an appearance at the Edinburgh Festival with True or Falsetto?
-A Secret History of the Castrati.
-Written by Time Out critic Lucy Powell, the show was a sell out hit not only in Edinburgh but also in London for two seasons and on international tours, in three different languages.
-This was followed by Ernesto's own script for The Veiled Screen: A Secret History of Hollywood! which has had two London runs in 2006, sponsored by the Arts Council of England.
-Tomasini's style of performance – an operatic, dark and twisted blend of Italian Cabaret, avant-garde performance art and thought-provoking Vaudeville – has been described "as shocking as it is moving".
+After early experiments in the late 1990s, including The Other Woman, he began creating his own productions in the early 2000s.
+He first attracted wider attention with True or Falsetto?
+A Secret History of the Castrati, presented at the Edinburgh Festival.
+Written by Time Out critic Lucy Powell, the show subsequently ran in London for two seasons and toured internationally in three languages.
+This was followed by The Veiled Screen: A Secret History of Hollywood!, written by Tomasini and presented in two London runs in 2006 with support from the Arts Council of England.